Sex abuse inquiry: English soccer failed to protect youths

 Bennell is currently in jail in England.

-He was first jailed in Britain in 1998 after returning from the U.S. but was not suspended from soccer after his release in 2003.
+He was first jailed in Britain in 1998 after returning from the U.S. but was not suspended from soccer until eight years after his release in 2003.
 Bennell was also jailed in 2015, with further convictions in 2018 and last year.

 “The failure to take any action with respect to Bennell following his release from prison in 2003 is troubling,” Sheldon said.
 “Although there is no evidence that Bennell did seek to involve himself further with football, the FA had taken no steps to prevent this from happening.